Orange County Attorneys For Theft, Burglary, & Robbery

 Are you facing an allegation of theft, burglary or robbery?
 In California, these are considered “crimes of moral turpitude” which means you will could face consequences that extend beyond criminal penalties.
 A theft-related conviction will emerge on background checks making it difficult to secure employment, financial assistance, or other benefits you may apply for in the future.
 Being labeled as a “thief” or someone who can’t be trusted can result in being stripped of a professional license or losing immigration status.

-At Visco Wohl Law, we understand that people make mistakes and believe that everyone deserves a second chance not harsh criminal punishment.
+At Wohl Criminal Defense, we understand that people make mistakes and believe that everyone deserves a second chance not harsh criminal punishment.
 We also realize that many innocent people are wrongly accused and are eager to clear their name.
 The theft crime attorneys at our firm have defended individuals from all walks of life charged with theft-related crimes in Orange County, CA and the surrounding areas.
 You can expect us to work tirelessly to pursue a reduction or dismissal of charges or a more lenient sentence through a diversion or deferred entry of judgement program.

 Call today (714) 689-6042 to schedule a free consultation and learn more about how we can help you win your case.

 Theft is defined as the unlawful taking of someone else’s property without their consent and with the intent to steal the property.
 There are a broad range of illegal acts that fall under the crime of theft.